rainerh/pipelinedoc/packages/cli/README.md

 #### Options

 - `--out-dir`, `-o`: specify the directory to output the files to.
 Defaults to `./docs`.
+- `--clear-output-dir`, `-c`: clear the output directory before creating docs.
+Defaults to `false`.
 - `--strict`: in strict mode, warnings are considered errors and the CLI will exit with a non-zero exit code.
 - `--repo-identifier`: the repo identifier for importing templates in Azure Pipelines.
 Defaults to `templates`.
+- `--repo-service-connection-endpoint`: the repo service connection endpoint to use with Azure DevOps
 - `--generate-frontmatter`: generate YAML frontmatter on each `.md` file with machine-readable metadata.
 - `--assert-unstaged`: exit with a non-zero exit if there are unstaged docs files after generating